Here is exactly how trading multiple systems backfires, demolishing your equity

 The Solution: Keep It to One Strategy

-No pro trader is trading ten systems at once; they master one system with incredible precision.
-You need to find a strategy that works with your personal trading style whether you’re a price action, scalper, or swing trader, stick with it no matter what, ignore the noise, accept its loses,and profit from the markets by simplifying your trading strategy.
+No pro trader is trading ten systems at once they master one system with high precision.
+You need to find a strategy that works with your personal trading style, whether you’re a price action, scalper, or swing trader stick with it no matter what, ignore the noise, accept its losses, and profit from the markets by simplifying your trading strategy.